-Gretsch tightened up the spacing on its highly regarded Brooklyn set to create the Brooklyn Micro with a smaller footprint.
+Gretsch tightened up the spacing on its highly regarded Brooklyn set to create the Brooklyn Micro drum kit with a smaller footprint.
 Hence the name.

 Gretsch configured the Brooklyn 4-piece Micro for small venues, studios and tiny practice spaces.
 It stands to reason that any drummer small in stature will find this set a very comfortable fit.

 What’s in a name?
 Gretsch drums were made in the company’s Brooklyn factory from 1883 to 1970.
 That’s where the classic Gretsch sound and the secrete Silver Sealer were developed and perfected.

 In the early 20th C., Gretsch became the favorite brand among Jazz musicians.
 An integral part of their music that blossomed in the Brooklyn borough of the Big Apple.

 The Brooklyn Micro drum set taps into that legacy of premium quality and unmistakable sound.